 When comparing Lopez to Jones, the distinguishing mark of Jones’ career is mainly longevity.
 He was rarely brilliant and would probably have been a disaster if asked to carry the kind of workload that Lopez shouldered — whereas Lopez would probably have excelled in the cosseted milieu of the contemporary closer.

 Mike Henneman took over from Guillermo Hernandez as the Tigers’ closer in 1988, bridging the heydays of the Bruce Sutter-Goose Gossage era with the Dennis Eckersley-Mariano Rivera era.
 Henneman hurled 669⅔ innings in 491 games in his nine seasons in Detroit.
-While consistent, the right-hander was rarely brilliant, never leading the league in any pitching category of note, receiving only one American League All-Star nod, no Cy Young recognition, and only a solitary vote for Rookie of the Year.
+While consistent, the right-hander was rarely brilliant, never leading the league in any pitching category of note, receiving only one American League All-Star nod, no Cy Young recognition, and only a solitary third-place vote for Rookie of the Year.
 Henneman was at his best in his first five seasons in the majors, when he won 49 and lost only 21 while averaging more than 1⅓ innings per appearance and posting an ERA+ of 139.
 (ERA+ is a comparison of the pitcher’s ERA to the league ERA, adjusted for ballpark; 100 is average.)
-In October Henneman won one game after blowing the save opportunity in three appearances in the 1987 ALCS, allowing six hits and six runs in five frames.
+In the post-season for the Tigers Henneman won one game after blowing the save opportunity in three appearances in the 1987 ALCS, allowing six hits and six runs in five frames.